Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Evolution of protostellar systems

 \subsection{Case without fragmentation}

 DF occurs for {\tt HBZ0} but not for {\tt HBZ-6}, although the thermal evolution is quite similar in these runs (Fig. \ref{fig:nT}).
 Fig. \ref{fig:snapshots_acc_ini_H0611} shows the density, temperature, and Toomre $Q$ parameter for {\tt HBZ0} and {\tt HBZ-6}, respectively.
 For {\tt HBZ0}, a secondary protostar PS2 form at $t_* = 4.4$ yr and collides with PS1 at at $10.2$ yr.
-PS1 and PS2 have almost equal mass ($0.365 \ \Msun$ and $0.420 \ \Msun$, repsectively) and about $0.01 \ \Msun$ of gas is stripped off into the ambient medium after the offset collision.
-The gas is stretched up to $\sim 15$ au, and the gas temperature declines adiabatically in the elongated structure.
+Since PS1 and PS2 have almost equal mass ($0.365 \ \Msun$ and $0.420 \ \Msun$, repsectively), the large amount of gas ($\sim 0.01 \ \Msun$) is stripped off into the ambient medium after the offset collision.
+The gas is stretched up to $\sim 15$ au, and the temperature declines adiabatically in the elongated structure.
 Then unstable spiral arms with $Q<0.6$ form (lower panels of Fig. \ref{fig:snapshots_acc_ini_H0611}a).

 Contrastingly, for {\tt HBZ-6}, gas accretion onto the primary PS1 occurs in an almost spherical manner (Fig. \ref{fig:rn_H0611}b).
 Although multiple protostars form along the filament and collide with PS1, these secondary protostars have small masses ($0.0782 \ \Msun$, $0.0568 \ \Msun$, and $0.0389 \ \Msun$) relative to PS1 ($1.01 \ \Msun$ at $t_* = 14.4$ yr).
-Therefore, cool spiral arms do not form as seen for {\tt HBZ0}.
+The protostars collide with PS1 so quiescently that the material in the protostars does not scatter.
 Furthermore, since PS1 continues growing with a high accretion rate ($\dot M_* \simeq 0.06 \ \Msunyr$), the circumstellar medium is warm ($T\sim 10^4$--$10^5$ K), and is less susceptible for the gravitational instability (Fig. \ref{fig:snapshots_acc_ini_H0611}b).